 Turkey is the choice for reference for one special reason i.e., the historical development which marks the development of juristic views and practices.
 The Ottomans also offer the various creativity of utilizing cash Waqf and its synergy with Qardul Hasan and the employment of Islamic finance tools of the Mudharabah system.
 The renaissance of Waqf during the Ottoman era is acknowledged for its highly sophisticated system of administration.
 The Ottoman institution of Waqf constituted a major element in the public sector (Pamuk, 2004).
 One-third of the total territory captured by the Empire was transformed into endowed land, and most of the social services provided in the Ottoman provinces were provided through Waqf and contributed largely to their rapid expansion (Hoexter, 1998).
-Larger Waqf allocations initiated called imperial Waqf properties were created to support local communities (Sait, Lim, & House, 2005).
+Larger Waqf allocations initiated called imperial Waqf were set up by the sultans, their families, or other members of the ruling class, while smaller Waqf properties were created to support local communities (Sait, Lim, & House, 2005).